awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-applicationoutput-lambdaoutput.md

 # AWS::KinesisAnalyticsV2::ApplicationOutput LambdaOutput<a name="aws-properties-kinesisanalyticsv2-applicationoutput-lambdaoutput"></a>

-When you configure a SQL\-based Kinesis Data Analytics application's output, identifies an Amazon Lambda function as the destination\.
+When you configure a SQL\-based Managed Service for Apache Flink application's output, identifies an Amazon Lambda function as the destination\.
 You provide the function Amazon Resource Name \(ARN\) of the Lambda function\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-applicationoutput-lambdaoutput-syntax"></a>